adamtrjn0/bug-report-tool-by-at/README.md

 After filling up the template, result can be saved as a .txt file.

 # How to use
- 1.Choose output directory of your choice by editing the SAVE_PATH constant in the FileHandler class </br>
- 2.Build a new JAR file </br>
- 3.Run the program by opening the RunMe.bat (only on Windows) executable
+ 3.Run the program by opening the RunMe.bat (only on Windows) executable or execute the jar file in \out\artifacts\BugReportToolByAT_jar\TesteroPomagacz.jar